ryanatkn/gro/src/lib/docs/config.md

 through `task_root_dirs` in order until a matching file or directory is found on the filesystem.

 The default task paths are `./src/lib`, then `.`, and then Gro's dist directory.

+## `search_filters`

+The Gro config option `search_filters` allows customizing how Gro searches for tasks and genfiles on the filesystem.
+Directories and files are included if they pass all of these filters.

+By default, it uses the `DEFAULT_SEARCH_EXCLUDER` to exclude dot-prefixed directories, node_modules, and the build and dist directories for SvelteKit and Gro.